-The software that makes the iPhone work is called the iOS, and is currently on version 9.
+The software that makes the iPhone work is called the iOS, and is currently on version 10.
 This software runs very reliably so you won't have to spend a lot of time fixing problems.
 There are three important things to know from this chapter.
 One is how to keep your iPhone's software current (covered in the next task) because that minimizes the problems you have.
-Another is how to restart your iPhone (see "Restarting Your iPhone") because that solves many problems in the unlikely event that you experience one.
-The third is how to get help (see "Getting Help with iPhone Problems"); your best resource is an Apple Genius at an Apple Store because they can help you solve any hardware or software problem you might experience.
+Another is how to restart your iPhone (see "Restarting Your iPhone" in this chapter) because that solves many problems in the unlikely event that you experience one.
+The third is how to get help (see "Getting Help with iPhone Problems," also later in this chapter); your best resource is an Apple Genius at an Apple Store because she can help you solve any hardware or software problem you might experience.